 MAC supports the following information such as IQ data, synchronization, L1 inband protocol, C&M data, vender specific information specified by CPRI specifications [4].
 However these information may be amended according to the specification of IMT 2020 and beyond.

-Other issues

 References

 [1] Mobile Communications Systems for 2020 and beyond, ARIB 2020 and Beyond Ad Hoc Group White Paper, Version 1.0.0, October 2014.